joinpursuit/AC_4_Web/units/fundamentals/lessons/strings/strings_update.md

 ### Split

 Another useful built in method for strings is `split` which turns a string into an array.
 As you saw in loops, it is nice to be able to iterate through arrays so sometimes we may want to convert a string into an array.
-You _can_ interate through a string using a loop but that would go one character at a time, which may not be what you need. `split` accepts a character as an argument and will split the string into an array based on that character.
+You _can_ iterate through a string using a loop but that would go one character at a time, which may not be what you need. `split` accepts a character as an argument and will split the string into an array based on that character.
 Most often you split on `""`, which splits the string into individual characters, or `" "`, which splits the string into words.

 ```js
 let str = "Hello there!
 How are you?"